How to: Retain Customers Before They Cancel

 1. Ask why they’re leaving

-Include a multiple-choice survey at the beginning of the cancellation process so customers can provide their reason for leaving.
-This lets you know which offer will be most effective for them to see first.
+Include a exit survey at the beginning of the cancellation process so customers can provide their reason for leaving.
+This lets you know which cancel resolution will be most effective for them to see first.
 It also allows you to track the reasons most frequently cited by your customer base for canceling so that you can take steps to address these issues.

 2. Based on that response, make an alternative offer

-Your cancellation process should make it quick and easy for customers to review their options while still providing enough offers to entice them to stay.
-We recommend having at least 6 offers on deck to address each reason for leaving (the customer will only see one at a time, but you should have 6 options ready).
+Your cancellation process should make it quick and easy for customers to review their options while still providing enough cancel resolutions to entice them to stay.
+We recommend having at least 6 cancel resolutions on deck to address each reason for leaving (the customer will only see one at a time, but you should have 6 options ready).

 Here are some ideas for types of offers!